greg-md/php-app/README.md

 **Optionally**, you can add an alias in `hosts` file: `127.0.0.1 app.local`.

-# Components
+# Builtin Components

-Here is a list of used components:
+Here is a list of builtin components:

 * **Greg PHP Support** - Support classes for PHP.
 [Documentation](https://github.com/greg-md/php-support);
 * **Greg PHP Cache** - A powerful Cache Manager for PHP.
 [Documentation](https://github.com/greg-md/php-cache);